day8/re-frame-10x/DEVELOPERS.md

 Run `./source-deps.sh` to update the source dependencies.

-### How does re-frame-trace build??
+### How does re-frame-10x build??
 I don't see anything in the project.clj that looks like it will build.

 When you add a path to the :source-paths of the test project used to develop the trace panel against, figwheel in the test project will know to watch and build it too.